daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/registerToNewDAO.md

-You can deploy your new custom scheme contract and register it to the DAO while creating a new DAO using `@daostack/migration` tool
+You can deploy your new custom scheme contract and register it to the New DAO as part of initial scheme set using `@daostack/migration` tool

-## Create DAO-spec file
+## Create DAO-spec

-Create dao-spec file that describes the specifics of the DAO such as Name of Organization, Token name and symbol, initial set of scheme registered and founder members etc. You can refer to [Deploy a DAO](../../deployDAO) section for base dao-spec file
+Add `data/YourDaoSpec.json` file that describes the specifics of the DAO such as Name of Organization, Token name and symbol, initial set of scheme registered and founder members etc. You can refer to [Deploy a DAO](../../deployDAO) section for base dao-spec file

-In the `dap-spec.json` add `CustomSchemes` section with the details of your scheme
+Add `CustomSchemes` section with the details of your scheme as follows.
+Refer [*Example DAO spec*](#example-dao-spec-file)

   - **name**: Name of the contract file
   - **schemeName**: Name of the scheme